Eva Hudson MA Drama Writing Student

 Biography

-Eva Hudson is a writer and director based between Bristol and London.
-A recent First-Class English Literature graduate from University College London (UCL), she has written and directed plays which have been staged at theatres including Arcola, Dalston; Ustinov Studios, Bath; The Camden People’s Theatre; Alma Tavern, Bristol and at The Edinburgh Fringe Festival.
+Eva Hudson is a writer, director, producer and performer based between Bristol and London.
+A recent First-Class English Literature graduate from University College London (UCL), she has written, directed and performed in plays which have been staged at theatres including Arcola, Dalston, Ustinov Studios, Bath, The Camden People’s Theatre, Alma Tavern, Bristol, The Mission Theatre, Bath, The Cockpit, Marylebone and The Edinburgh Fringe Festival.
 She is co-founder of Berwick Street Theatre Workshop, a new-writing production company based in London.